Youth Catalyst Team Agency FAQs

 Why nominate young people for YCT?

-- YCT consultants will have an opportunity, along with other young people, to influence, contribute and advance the work done with youth in programs across the country!
+- YCT consultants will have an opportunity to influence, strengthen, and advance the work done in youth serving programs across the country!

-- Expand knowledge, influence, and connections in the field.
+- Build social capital - by expanding relationships, influence, and connections in the field.

-- Build a network of relationships with other young leaders from across the country who are inspired to make a difference.
+- Create community - through authentic relationships with leaders of all ages from across the country, who are inspired to make a difference.